mongodb/docs/source/includes/list-table-alert-settings-response-om.rst

    * - notifications.apiToken
      - string
      - Slack API token or Bot token.
 Populated for ``SLACK`` notifications.
-If the token later becomes invalid, |cloud-short|
+If the token later becomes invalid, |onprem|
        sends an email to the Project owner and eventually removes the token.

    * - notifications.channelName
      - string
      - Slack channel name.
 Populated for ``SLACK`` notifications.

+   * - notifications.datadogApiKey
+     - string
+     - DataDog API Key.
+Found in the DataDog dashboard.
+Populated for ``DATADOG`` notifications.

    * - notifications.delayMin
      - number